-4.1 A Chair and External Examiners for each Master's Degree programme shall be appointed annually by the appropriate Master's Quality Committee from the beginning of the Academic session for twelve months or for such time as is sufficient to cover all the necessary work.
+4.1 A Chair for each Master's Degree programme shall be appointed annually by the relevant Faculty Education Committee from the beginning of the Academic session for twelve months or for such time as is sufficient to cover all the necessary work.
+External Examiners on Boards are nominated by Departments for appointment by the Vice Provost (Education), or their nominee.
 College Examiners are appointed by the Chairs of Boards of Examiners.
-Their names shall be supplied to the appropriate
+Their names shall be supplied to the relevant Faculty Education Committee on request.
+One Board shall act for both full- and part-time programmes in the same subject.